souravbest/employee-dashboard-center/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Assumptions made

+1. The user interacting with the application has basic knowledge of adding and managing employee records.
+2. Each employee record must contain the following mandatory fields: a> Name b> Email c> Department d> Date of Joining

+3. The application runs in a modern web browser that supports Angular features (e.g., Chrome, Edge, Firefox).
+4. Data persistence in this version is handled in Local memory (not stored in a database), and data will reset on     page refresh.

+5. No authentication or login is required for this basic version of the application.
+6. User input is assumed to be genuine and not malicious; advanced validation and security checks are not included at this stage.

+## List of bonus features (if implemented)

+1. Export employee list as CSV. >> Implemented
+2. Follow best practices for folder structure and clean code.  >> Implemented
+3. Use Git for version control (commit regularly).  >> Implemented
+4. UI/UX (responsiveness, user experience, attention to detail).  >> Implemented
+5. Problem Solving (handling requirements like persistence, search, validations).  >> Implemented
+6. Use Angular (v10+) and TypeScript.  >> Implemented